 Out society has become more open and accepting of mental health.
 Because of this, there are hundreds of helpful resources you can use.
 If you are currently seeing a therapist, ask about virtual sessions; if you want to see a therapist, try reaching out to one via your health provider.
 If those aren’t options, people on social media sites are actively reaching out to one another and sharing their quarantine stories; groups exist for crafting during the pandemic, exercising at home, and general mental health support.
 Mental health apps have seen an increase in usage and suicide/mental health crisis hotline calls have spiked.
 Help is out there!

 Overall, these are just a few tips for these trying times.
-There are hundreds of other articles out there listing advice and support methods as well as information on taking care of employees and boosting morale.
+There are hundreds of other articles out there listing advice and support methods as well as information on taking care of employees and boosting morale, which maintains operational resilience.
 There is no one-size-fits-all kind of advice, so it’s important to note that some things just may not work for you, and that’s okay.
 This isn’t a change that’s going to happen overnight; it’s something you have to discover and work through consistently.
 Personally, I walk my dog several times a day, cook good meals, have a call rotation to check in on family, and play video games remotely with friends.

 Take care of yourself however works best for you, try your best to come to terms with things you can’t change, and most importantly, look out for one another.
 We’re all in this together.